 Bypass valves serve the same purpose as installing a second raw water line but without breaking the bank.

-How to Install a Whole-House Water Filter Bypass System
+Steps on How to Install a Bypass Filter

 Everyone’s plumbing is different, so your bypass may look exactly like our picture shows.
 But the general installation process is similar.